Top Reasons Ballots Get Rejected

 What about signature mismatch?

-As the fourth highest reason for having the ballot rejected, voters can avoid this by making sure they update their signature if it’s been a long time since they’ve registered to vote.
+With the passing of the Ballot Cure Act that we wrote and got passed and into law, voters will be able to provide a cure in case there is a signature mismatch.
+However, voters can avoid this by making sure they update their signature if it’s been a long time since they’ve registered to vote.
 The signature will be compared to the Voter Registration signature that is digitized in the State Voter Registration system.
 If you’ve changed your name due to marriage, divorce, or go by a different name like a nickname, be sure to update using the Voter Registration Application shown below.

 Incomplete Bearer Portion